sonya75/EvonyScoutingApp/README.md

 Its a graphical interface for scout.py.
 But it won't work unless the compiled version of scout.py is in the same folder as this one.

 Both the compiled version of scout.py and scoutapp.py are in release folder.

-Download the folder and run scoutapp.exe to use it.
+# Download the zip file in release folder,extract it and run scoutapp.exe to use it.

 # CHANGELOG